beandango/SoupBot/README.md

 # SoupBot
 A bot I made that keeps track of my pet snake's health data!
-Her feedings, weight, poops, sheds, etc. It's of course made in python... haha
+Her feedings, weight, poops, sheds, etc.

+### Uses:

+discord.py, datetime, pymongo, QuickChart, Repl.it + UptimeRobot to keep it online, and of course, Python :P

 # What does it do???
 ## Commands